malaika-azhar/cybersecurity-lab-projects/project-7-nmap-port-scan-reconnaissance/README.md

 ## Objective
 I ran a port scan against a public, intentionally vulnerable test target to check which common ports were open, closed, or filtered — and to correctly interpret what each result actually means.
 The key lesson of this project ended up being about **reading scan results accurately**, not just running a scan.

+*Note: This scan was run through a web-based scanner (HackerTarget).
+Project 3 (Automated Port & Service Scanner) covers running and automating Nmap directly via Python — a different angle on the same tool.*

 ---

 ## Target & Tool